 What I Learned From Scouting Venues Across Europe in 2025 (and why it changes everything)

 I toured venues across six countries and twelve cities: Lake Como, the South of France, Germany, Switzerland, Austria, Rome, London, the Cotswolds, Cornwall, Devon, Wales, and Newcastle.
 Some visits were for weddings.
 Some were for other celebrations.
-Some were purely scouting days, where my only job was to notice what a Pinterest board cannot tell you.
+Some were purely scouting days, where my only job was to notice what a photograph cannot tell you.

 This is the recap I wish every bride could read before she falls in love with a venue online.
+Particularly if the celebration she is planning carries more than one culture, more than one language, and more than one set of expectations about what a wedding weekend should feel like.

 The January venue deposit rush is real, and it is why this matters